ollycassidy13/ReducedLUT/README.md

 This code is part of a submission to the ACM/SIGDA International Symposium on Field-Programmable Gate Arrays 2025

-The original code will be found here: https://github.com/ollycassidy13/ReducedLUT

 ## Installation
 ```bash
 git clone https://github.com/ollycassidy13/ReducedLUT.git